Rob--/memoryjs/README.md

 # Features

 - open a process
+- close the process (handle)
+- list all open processes

 TODO:
-- list all open processes
 - list modules associated with a process
 - read memory
 - write to memory